nourhanb/BoosterNet/README.md

 # BoosterNet
-This is the official implementation of CVPR2022 "**SkinXpert: A Generalizable Continual Learner for Skin Lesion Classification with
+This is the official implementation of CVPR2022 "**BoosterNet: Improving Domain Generalization of Deep Neural Nets using Culpability-Ranked Features**"
-Domain-Specific Subnetworks and Adversarial Augmentations**"

-We will upload the code after paper acceptance.